Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Lee and Hither Green: Narrow plots with long gardens make side returns and rear extensions especially popular.
 Properties here often have original outriggers (small rear projections) that complicate party wall matters when you’re removing and rebuilding.

 Deptford and New Cross: Smaller properties with tight budgets mean homeowners want minimal costs.
-Agreed surveyor arrangements work well here when neighbors maintain good relationships.
+Agree, the surveyor arrangements work well here when neighbours maintain good relationships.

 Typical rear extension party wall costs: